stackerdude/watch_edition/Tutorial:-Creating-your-first-page.md

 <p>This is a demo using handlebars</p>
 ```

-Now we need to import (require) our hbs file in the demoPage.js and have our template function return the hbs content, the demoPage.js should look like this
+Now we need to require (import) our hbs file in the demoPage.js and have our template function return the hbs content, to do this we need our demoPage.js to look like the following.

 ```
 const BasePage = require('watch-framework').BasePage;